Fellows

 Val Andrewlevich

 Val received a B.S. in marketing and French from Penn State University.
 She studied for her M.S. in education at Bank Street College and received an M.A. degree in computer and information science at Brooklyn College in 2009.
-Andrewlevich is interested in autonomous agents and robotics.
+Val is interested in autonomous agents and robotics.
 She also works to broaden the participation of women in computer science and is interested in issues related to gender and technology.
+Val participated as a GK-12 Fellow from 2007 to 2009.

 Vincent Campese

-Vincent Campese received his B.S. from Brooklyn College, and his M.A. and Ph.D. in psychology: cognition, brain and behavior at the Graduate Center of the City University of New York.
-Campese’s research aims to identify and examine neurobiological substrates important for various psychological phenomena such as motivation, learning, and memory.
+Vinn received his B.S. from Brooklyn College, and his M.A. and Ph.D. in psychology: cognition, brain and behavior at the Graduate Center of the City University of New York.
+Vinn's research aims to identify and examine neurobiological substrates important for various psychological phenomena such as motivation, learning and memory.
+Vinn participated as a GK-12 Fellow from 2007 to 2009.

 Michael Grinshtein

-Michael Grinshtein received his B.S. in forensic science from John Jay College of Criminal Justice (CUNY).
+Michael received his B.S. in forensic science from John Jay College of Criminal Justice (CUNY).
 While participating in GK-12, he was pursuing an M.A. in chemistry at Brooklyn College.
 His research involved measurement of arsenic in biological specimens.
+Michael participated as a GK-12 fellow from 2008 to 2009.

 Marek Marcinkiewicz

 Marek received his B.S. in computer science from the School of Engineering and Applied Sciences of Columbia University.
 While participating in GK-12, he was working to obtain a Ph.D. in computer science through the CUNY Graduate Center.
-His research falls in the area of robotics, specifically the locomotion and stabilization of vision in legged robots.
+Marek's research falls in the area of robotics, specifically the locomotion and stabilization of vision in legged robots.
+Marek participated as a GK-12 Fellow from 2007 to 2009.

 Matt Meyer

 Matt received a B.A. in theater from Southern Methodist University and an M.A. in computer science from Brooklyn College, and is currently a Ph.D. student, studying computer science, at the City University of New York (CUNY).
-His eclectic background includes stage, film, and television appearances as well as a four-year stint as the systems administrator for a Manhattan technology consulting firm.
-He is a firm believer in the power of technology to transform lives.
+His eclectic background includes stage, film and television appearances as well as a four-year stint as the systems administrator for a Manhattan technology consulting firm.
+Matt is a firm believer in the power of technology to transform lives.
+He participated as a GK-12 Fellow from 2007 to 2009.

 Natasha Nadler

-Natasha Nadler received her B.S. from Cornell University and is currently working toward a Ph.D. in cognition, brain and behavior at the Graduate Center of the City University of New York.
-Her research explores the area of learning with human participants.
+Natasha received her B.S. from Cornell University and is currently working toward a Ph.D. in cognition, brain and behavior at the Graduate Center of the City University of New York.
+Natasha's research explores the area of learning with human participants.
 She studies learning behaviorally using a computer model and seeks to determine the brain structures involved via imaging techniques.
+Natasha participated as a GK-12 Fellow from 2007 to 2009.

 Katherine Nutter-Upham

-Katherine Nutter-Upham received her B.A. from the University of Montana, and her M.A. and Ph.D. in psychology: cognition, brain and behavior at the Graduate Center of the City University of New York.
-She has conducted research on the preclinical stages of Alzheimer’s, verbal fluency abilities in older adults, and the nature of procrastination in undergraduates.
-She Katherine worked on understanding genetic influences on the aging process by analyzing grey and white matter distributions in the healthy elderly.
+Katherine received her B.A. from the University of Montana, and her M.A. and Ph.D. in psychology: cognition, brain and behavior at the Graduate Center of the City University of New York.
+Katherine has conducted research on the preclinical stages of Alzheimer's, verbal fluency abilities in older adults, and the nature of procrastination in undergraduates.
+Katherine worked on understanding genetic influences on the aging process by analyzing grey and white matter distributions in the healthy elderly.
+She participated as a GK-12 Fellow from 2007 to 2009.

 Suzanne Tamang

-Suzanne Tamang is a doctoral student in computer science at the Graduate Center of the City University of New York.
+Suzanne is a doctoral student in computer science at the Graduate Center of the City University of New York.
 Her research interests include the application of artificial intelligence and natural language processing to clinical informatics.
-Other interests include the use of web technologies and mobile computing for medicine and public health, health care quality, and long-term care policy.
-She received her Master of Science from Brooklyn College.
+Other interests include the use of Web technologies and mobile computing for medicine and public health, healthcare quality and long-term care policy.
+Suzanne received her master of science from Brooklyn College.
+She participated as a GK-12 Fellow from 2007 to 2009.

 Maxim Titley